michaljach/jquery.textselection/README.md

 jquery.textselection
 ====================

-Lightweight jQuery plugin for text selection.
+Lightweight jQuery plugin for DOM text selection.

 # Install
 Just copy jquery.textselection.js to Your server and include it and jQuery.